 How to plan and prepare for off the grid living?
 You need to choose the appropriate living space, make sure you have water and can grow food, you need to install an off-grid energy source, and so forth.
 There is a lot to read before making this decision, so click the link to the article.

 Now that you know about Canada, what are the best off the grid territories in the USA?
 Expand your options by reading the comprehensive list of the best US states for off-gridders.
 I also suggest that you read about how much it costs to live off the grid.
 While the costs is in US dollars, I am sure that the provided information can be useful for Canada as well.
+I also have a similar article about living off the grid in Australia, about living off the grid in the United Kingdom and about finding the best place to live off the grid in the world.

 How to live off the land?
 “The Encyclopedia of Country Living: The Original Manual for Living off the Land & Doing It Yourself” (on Amazon) has all the answers.
 This amazing encyclopedia is the most comprehensive guidebook that will teach you everything you need to know to start your own homestead.
 From growing food and livestock to foraging and storing, it has everything you need to know.
 Whether you are a beginner or a seasoned farmer, anyone can benefit from this book, which by the way has over 500 positive reviews (click the link to read them).
 A must have for anyone who wishes to live off the grid anywhere, Canada included.